cwzhou/itrSurv/README.md

 ## itrSurv

 **itrSurv** is an R package designed to **estimate optimal individualized treatment regimes for various survival endpoints**.
 This package provides tools for **survival data involving competing risks or recurrent events**.
 Please use as appropriate for your data.
-The authors introduce an multi-utility value function that determine the optimal rule via prioritizing survival while also accounting for a secondary endpoint. itrSurv works for multiple treatment options, but is only applicable to the single stage disease setting.
+The authors introduce a joint value function that determine the optimal rule via prioritizing survival while also accounting for a secondary endpoint. itrSurv works for multiple treatment options, but is only applicable to the single stage disease setting.
 Please refer to our papers for technical details.

 This is the doctoral dissertation thesis work of Christina W Zhou under the mentorship of Michael R Kosorok at UNC-CH Department of Biostatistics.